 Bribery – He buys material things with the expectation that he is entitled to get sex as a “payback” for spending “his” money on her.

-· It is normal to have a sustained, intense sexual desire.
+- It is, therefore, expected to have a sustained, intense sexual desire.

-· His possessiveness is evidence of his love, care, and protection (thus, she should feel grateful, beholden).
+- His possessiveness shows his love, care, and protection (thus, she should feel grateful and indebted).

-· It’s her “job” to make him “feel” that he is superior to others, more entitled, and that she makes this, and him, her focus.
+- It’s her “job” to make him “feel” that he is superior to others and more entitled and that she makes this, and him, her focus.

 Looking over these tactics and the beliefs that drive them, it is evident that among men, in particular, these are seen as as “normal” ways that men (or the ones with “status” or “power”) are expected to relate to women to get sex and to keep women “in their place.”
-It is especially true for men who consider themselves as having “traditional family” values.
+This is especially true for men who consider themselves to have “traditional family” values.

 What if the grooming happened online?